It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 It was time to return home so, somewhat reluctantly, the thread was wound in after just 30 minutes of air time.
 It's possible the kite could have stayed up for another hour!

-Sure enough, on arrival at the reserve, the tree-tops were only occasionally disturbed by promising gusts of breeze.
-It was worth a try - and I had Plan B in mind.
+Sure enough, on arrival at the reserve, the treetops were only occasionally disturbed by promising gusts of breeze.
+It was worth a try, and I had Plan B in mind.
 Taking the small paper craft out near the middle of the field, a few short flights ensued.
-If you could call them 'flights'.
-More like brief pull-ups followed by almost immediate landings.
+If you could call them "flights."
+They were more like brief pull-ups followed by almost immediate landings.

-Finally a more prolonged gust swept through as over 30 meters (100 feet) of thread went out.
-It was slow going, as the kite held a 20 degree line angle while edging out and upwards.
-As suddenly as it came, the air movement stopped and the kite was down seconds later.
-But at least there was the small satisfaction of seeing the new kite spend some time in the air.
-Even if the whole thing from launch to landing was under 5 minutes!
+Finally, a more prolonged gust swept through as over 30 meters (100 feet) of thread went out.
+It was slow going, as the kite held a 20-degree line angle while edging out and upward.
+As suddenly as it came, the air movement stopped, and the kite was down seconds later.
+But at least there was the small satisfaction of seeing the new kite spend some time in the air—even if the whole thing from launch to landing was under 5 minutes!

-Winds were rather high, so it was expected that a thread break or 3 would have to be dealt with.
+Winds were rather high, so it was expected that a thread break or three would have to be dealt with.
 But I wasn't prepared for what happened.

 Out at Knox Park, a large square field, the Paper Sode was soon up.
-Sporting a new streamer from the tail which matched the other 2 in width and length.
-Out near the middle of the dry surface, the Sode was coping well with gusts around the top of the Moderate range.
-That is, 28kph.
-However, even greater mayhem was occurring in some of the tree-tops ringing the field.
-An ominous sign it turned out.
+The kite was sporting a new streamer from the tail which matched the other two in width and length.
+Out near the middle of the dry surface, the sode was coping well with gusts around the top of the moderate range.
+That is, 28 kph.
+However, even greater mayhem was occurring in some of the treetops ringing the field.
+This was an ominous sign, as it turned out.

-There must have been an almighty rising air component to the gust since the kite just kept charging along about 15 meters (50 feet) up.
-Flat on it's face and not losing any height at all!
+There must have been an almighty rising-air component to the gust since the kite just kept charging along about 15 meters (50 feet) up.
+It was flat on its face and not losing any height at all!
 The paper disappeared from view behind the very top of a tall tree.
 And that was that.

-A search of the whole area failed to find any trace of the Paper Sode. :-( Not in a tree-top, not on the ground or even on any roof-top that I could see.
+A search of the whole area failed to find any trace of the Paper Sode :-( —not in a treetop, not on the ground, or even on any rooftop that I could see.
 Some kid's going to get a free kite after school I think.
-Maybe in the next suburb!
+And that might be in the next suburb!

-Soooooooo...
-All is not lost, apart from the time and petrol expended in logging flight time.
+Soooooooo ... all is not lost, apart from the time and petrol expended in logging flight time.
 The flying of prototypes so far, including the 3 minutes or so observed today, has brought the design right up to scratch.
-The e-book will be commenced immediately, and the new kite will be used to fly the 3 hours needed for certification of durability.
+The e-book will be commenced immediately, and the new kite will be used to fly all 3 hours needed for certification of durability.